Revised October 6, 2017

-Please scroll down and see pictures and descriptions of all the workshops and lectures that Scarlett offers.
-There are three new workshops and one new lecture.
+Please choose from the table below.
+Click on the links to go to the section of this page for pictures and descriptions of the workshops and lectures that Scarlett offers.
+There are three new workshops and two new lectures.

 Please e-mail Scarlett if you think your guild, shop or conference would be interested in any of these or if you would like a brochure mailed to you.

-Get Scarlett's Workshops & Lectures Brochure, download or open online.
+Get Scarlett's Workshops & Lectures Brochure for immediate download or to open online.
 See her resume for a complete listing of Scarlett's accomplishments and for testimonials.

 Please check Scarlett's teaching schedule for available dates.

 Introducing a brand new series of workshops!
 Workshops are for all skill levels (beginners and up).
-Lectures are Powerpoint presentations, with quilts (depending on travel method and situation).
+Lectures are digital presentations, with quilts (amount depending on travel method and situation).

 Celtic Plus Workshops